ungoldman/init-module/README.md

 ## Usage

-`npm` allows you to configure an [init module](https://docs.npmjs.com/misc/config#init-module) that will be loaded by the npm init command.
-This is how `init-module` is intended to be used.
+`npm` allows you to configure an [`init module`](https://docs.npmjs.com/misc/config#init-module) that will be loaded by the `npm init` command to override the default prompts.
+The `init-module` program is intended to be used in this manner.

 ```
 npm set init-module $(init-module --path)